Maximilien Luce: Family

 In 1893, Luce met Ambroisine "Simone" Bouin in Paris.
 She became his model, companion, common-law wife, and wife.
 Bouin was usually referred to as "Madame Luce", even before their eventual marriage.
 She was frequently a model for him, appearing in many of his works, often partially or fully nude, other times depicted in scenes such as on a balcony or combing her hair.
 The couple's first son, Frédérick, was born on 5 June 1894, but he died fifteen months later, on 2 September 1895.
 Their second child, whom they also named Frédérick, was born in 1896, and in 1903 they adopted Ambroisine's nephew Georges Édouard Bouin, who had become orphaned.
 The couple got married on 30 March 1940 in Paris; just a few months later, Ambroisine died, in Rolleboise, on 7 June 1940.

 Death and assessment

-Luce died at his Paris home on 7 February 1941, at the age of 83.
+Luce died at his Paris home on 7 February 1941, at the age of 82.
 He was buried in Rolleboise.
 In May 1941, the Bibliothèque nationale de France held a memorial exhibition, and another memorial exhibition was mounted at Les Indépendants from March to April 1942.

 Luce was among the most productive of the Neo-impressionists, creating over two thousand oil paintings, a comparably large number of watercolors, gouaches, pastels, and drawings, plus over a hundred prints.

 The Musée d'Orsay assesses Luce as "one of the best representatives of the neo-impressionist movement".
-Although he had had many solo exhibitions of his work in France, the first one in the United States did not occur until a 1997 retrospective at Wildenstein & Company in Manhattan.
+Although he had had many solo exhibitions of his work in France, the first in the United States occurred only with a retrospective in 1997 at Wildenstein & Company in Manhattan.